Schmittenberger/Decisionary-Restyled/Readme.md

 # Decisionary-Restyled
 Decisionary is a Node.js based decision finding webapp.
-This is a minimalistic and colorless __restyle__ of the [original project](https://github.com/SchulzeAS/Decisionary)
+This is a minimalistic and colorless <span style="text-decoration: underline">restyle</span> of the [original project](https://github.com/SchulzeAS/Decisionary)

 # Information concerning this fork